rashmiraman/react-styleguide-generator-alt/CONTRIBUTING.md

+# Contributing

+Anyone who makes a PR that's accepted into master gets merge and `npm publish` rights.

 ## Prepping your PR

-Before you create a pull request, do NOT update `package.json` and make sure to update `HISTORY.md` using the following process:
+Before you create a pull request, do NOT update the `package.json` version and make sure to update `HISTORY.md` using the following process:

 - Install https://github.com/defunctzombie/changelog via `npm install -g defunctzombie/changelog`.
 - `changelog --increment` and add in your changes to the new line in `HISTORY.md`.
 Leave the `# UNRELEASED` line untouched.